finos/common-domain-model/docs/securities-lending.md

 `settlementDate` under both `assetPayout -> settlementTerms` types are set.

-For a trade against cash there would be an `assetPayout` for the securities being lent and an `interestRatePayout` for the cash being used as collateral.
+For a trade against cash there would be an `assetPayout` for the securities being lent and a `settlementPayout` for the cash being used as collateral.
-The security settlement date should be placed in the `settlementDate` under `settlementTerms` in the `assetPayout`, and the cash settlement date should be placed in the `settlementDate` under `settlementTerms` in the `interestRatePayout`.
+The security settlement date should be placed in the `settlementDate` under `settlementTerms` in the `assetPayout`, and the cash settlement date should be placed in the `settlementDate` under `settlementTerms` in the `settlementPayout`.

 *Note: For DVP trades the cash and security settlement dates will be the same.*
-*They should still be set under the `assetPayout->settlementTerms->settlementDate`* *and `interestRatePayout->settlementTerms->settlementDate` types as described* *above.*
+*They should still be set under the `assetPayout->settlementTerms->settlementDate`* *and `settlementPayout->settlementTerms->settlementDate` types as described* *above.*

 #### Termination Date